libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Main Chatbot:** A chatbot with realistic long term memory to serve as your personal Ai companion!

-**External Resource Modules (Aethersearch, File Processor, Agent):** These modules enable Aetherius to connect with external data.
+**External Resource Modules (Aethersearch, Agent):** These modules enable Aetherius to connect with external data.
 Owing to the constraints of smaller models, it is recommended to scrape the Wikipedia page of your desired subject prior to initiating a conversation.
 The memories created from these tools are shared across all chatbot versions, allowing Aetherius’s knowledge base to expand over time.

-**Aethersearch:** This is a websearch/scrape chatbot.

-**File Processor:** This is a chatbot that will let you talk with your own files.
-It supports a variety of formats including Image OCR.
+**Aethersearch:** This is a chatbot that will let you talk to external data.
+It includes webscrape, websearch, and file processing tools.
+This bot will prioritize external information over Aetherius's Memories.
+File formats include .txt, pdf, epub, jpg, jpeg, and png.
+(Photo file types only read text with OCR, requires Tesseract.)

 **Agent:** This is a chatbot that follows the Autonomous Architecture.
 As of now its only tools are DB searches.
-It will decide if it needs its memories, external resources, or both.
-If it needs external resources it will search the web and file scrape DB's from the Aethersearch and File Processor chatbots.
+It will decide if it needs its memories, external resources, or both for each task in its generated tasklist.

 ------